shekharlab/DoubleCones/README.md

 5. Count the positive nuclei using **CountCellPuncta-RedOpsin.ipynb**

 ## Usage

-For raw data needed to run analyses, please email Dario Tommasini or Karthik Shekhar.
+Due to the size of the files, the data directory is empty by default.
+For data files needed to run analyses, please email [Dario Tommasini](mailto:dtommasini@berkeley.edu) or [Karthik Shekhar](mailto:kshekhar@berkeley.edu).

+## Cite
+If you find our code, analysis, or results useful and use them in your publications, please cite us using the following citation:

+Tommasini, Yoshimatsu, Baden, and Shekhar.
+Transcriptomic insights into the evolutionary origin of the tetrapod double cone. *In submission*.
+2024.